Tyrannosaurus

-Specimens of Tyrannosaurus rex include some that are nearly complete skeletons.
+Some specimens of Tyrannosaurus rex are nearly complete skeletons.
 Soft tissue and proteins have been reported in at least one of these specimens.
-The abundance of fossil material has allowed significant research into many aspects of its biology, including its life history and biomechanics.
+The abundance of fossil material has allowed significant research into many aspects of the animal's biology, including its life history and biomechanics.
 The feeding habits, physiology, and potential speed of Tyrannosaurus rex are a few subjects of debate.
-Its taxonomy is also controversial, as some scientists consider Tarbosaurus bataar from Asia to be a second Tyrannosaurus species, while others maintain Tarbosaurus is a separate genus.
-Several other genera of North American tyrannosaurids have also been synonymized with Tyrannosaurus.
+Its taxonomy is also controversial.
+The Asian Tarbosaurus bataar is very closely related to Tyrannosaurus and has sometimes been seen as a species of this genus.
+Several North American tyrannosaurids have been synonymized with Tyrannosaurus, while some Tyrannosaurus specimens have been proposed as distinct species.
+The validity of these species, such as the more recently discovered T. mcraeensis, is contentious.

-As the archetypal theropod, Tyrannosaurus has been one of the best-known dinosaurs since the early 20th century and has been featured in film, advertising, postal stamps, and many other media.
+Tyrannosaurus has been one of the best-known dinosaurs since the early 20th century.
+Science writer Riley Black has called it the "ultimate dinosaur".
+Its fossils have been a popular attraction in museums and has appeared in media like Jurassic Park.